JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

 ```

 [`Base.cconvert()`](@ref) normally just calls [`convert()`](@ref), but can be defined to return an
-arbitrary new object more appropriate for passing to C. For example, this is used to convert an
+arbitrary new object more appropriate for passing to C.
+This should be used to perform all allocations of memory that will be accessed by the C code.
-`Array` of objects (e.g. strings) to an array of pointers.
+For example, this is used to convert an `Array` of objects (e.g. strings) to an array of pointers.

 [`Base.unsafe_convert()`](@ref) handles conversion to `Ptr` types.
 It is considered unsafe because
 converting an object to a native pointer can hide the object from the garbage collector, causing